Chairman & Founding Trustee Walter W. Manley II

 Rotary

-Because he had created the highly regarded Biletnikoff Award Banquet and had served as banquet chairman for the first two years (later broadcast by ESPN and hailed by keynoters Dick Vermeil and Larry Csonka as “the outstanding banquet in college sports”), Walter was tasked by Rotary’s president to be co-chairman of the 75th Anniversary of the Founding of the Rotary Club of Tallahassee Banquet.
-Personally devoting 250 hours to the task, he and co-chairman Charlie Belvin over two-and-a-half months created and planned the banquet in every detail from budget, to menu, decor, to photo opportunity, to speakers, and recruited the keynoter for 320 guests–the first banquet held in the new UCC ballroom.
+Because he had created the highly regarded Biletnikoff Award Banquet and had served as banquet chairman, thereby creating the banquet template, for the first two years (later broadcast by ESPN and hailed by keynoters Dick Vermeil and Larry Csonka as “the outstanding banquet in college football”), Walter was tasked by Rotary’s president to be co-chairman of the 75th Anniversary of the Founding of the Rotary Club of Tallahassee Banquet.
+Personally devoting 250 hours to the task, he and co-chairman Charlie Belvin over two-and-a-half months created and planned the banquet in every detail from budget, to menu and decor, to photo opportunity, to speakers, and recruited the keynoter for 320 guests–the first banquet held in the new UCC ballroom.

 Drawing on his experience and knowledge in having created the FSU MBA course Ethical Aspects of Business Policy and his having written the Knight Ridder newspapers’ column titled Ethics in Business for several years, Manley provided the framework– ethical avenues of inquiry– for judging, free of arbitrariness, an ethical organization while serving on the Rotary Club’s Ethics in Business Award committee during its organizing sessions.

-For the excellence of his professional career as a lawyer, professor, book author, and journalist; his substantial leadership in serving his community; and the excellence of his devotion and work for Rotary, Walter was awarded the highest honor of his club: the Frederick Clifton Moor Award.
+For the excellence of his superlative professional career as a lawyer, professor, book author, and journalist; his substantial leadership in serving his community; and the excellence of his devotion to and work for Rotary, Walter was awarded the highest honor of his club: the Frederick Clifton Moor Award in 2023 by the Frederick Clifton Moor Society, joining his immediate predecessor and very close friend, the late former Congressman and Florida State Treasurer/Insurance Commissioner Bill Gunter.

 Other Service and Leadership Positions

-Manley has also served Sigma Alpha Epsilon as Province Epsilon (Florida, Georgia, and Alabama) Deputy Archon as well as Archon of Province Nu Epsilon (Florida) of Sigma Alpha Epsilon; a member of the Consumer Council of Florida; chairman of the Great Floridians Nominating Committee for many years; a member of the Workforce Florida board of directors; a member of Duke’s Board of Visitors and Major Capital Gifts Committee; on several Harvard committees, including reunion and capital gifts; and on the Executive Committee of the first Board of Directors of the University Center Club.
+Manley has also served Sigma Alpha Epsilon as Deputy Archon of Province Epsilon (Florida, Georgia, and Alabama), as well as Archon of Providence Nu Epsilon (Florida), and chapter advisor to the Duke and Florida Southern College Chapters; a member of the Consumer Council of Florida; chairman of the Great Floridians Nominating Committee for many years; a member of the Workforce Florida board of directors; a member of Duke’s Board of Visitors and Major Capital Gifts Committee; on several Harvard committees, including reunion and capital gifts; and on the Executive Committee of the first Board of Directors of the University Center Club.
 A chapter advisor for Duke’s NC Nu chapter and FSC’s FL Gamma chapter, Walter has also served on several occasions as a faculty member of the SAE Leadership School, based at the national headquarters, the Levere Memorial Temple, in Evanston, IL.
 He was the very first inductee of the Florida Gamma Chapter of SAE Hall of Fame, recognized for his career achievements.
 The Jones-Manley Award, established in 2012 by Florida Gamma and named after Gamma SAEs William Foster Jones and Walter W. Manley, II, recognizes the chapter’s outstanding brother each semester.
 Moreover, he established a scholarship and a prize in music and foreign languages in his mother’s name at his preparatory school, The Webb School.
 Manley was recognized by the Economic Development Council of Tallahassee in 1996 for his “outstanding leadership” in creating value for the local economy.

 Manley has endowed a family-named professorship in American Studies at Duke University, a family-named scholarship at Webb School, and a family-named scholarship at Duke’s Fuqua School of Business.
 He has underwritten several projects/gifts/rooms/alcoves/reception areas at Harvard and Duke, as well as portraits of former professors.
 He has provided significant donations to fund two FSU athletic scholarships, including one honoring Coach Bobby Bowden and directed his salary at Florida State University to scholarships for students.